- News & Events

 This is a painless test that uses sound waves to create images of the heart.
 It provides the doctor with information about the size and shape of the heart and how well the heart’s chambers and valves are working.

 This is a test where the transducer is attached to the end of a flexible tube that's guided down your throat and into your esophagus to get a more detailed image of your heart.
-With standard transthoracic echocardiography, it can be difficult to see the aorta and certain other parts of the heart so if the doctor needs a better look at these areas, he or she may recommend transesophageal echocardiography.

 Three-Dimensional (3D) Real Time Echocardiography